ProJobless/Charme/readme.md

 ## Setup a Server
  * Copy the files in `/server/charme` to `yourserver.com/charme`, so that req.php is acessable via `yourserver.com/charme/req.php`
  Afterwards use the server/charme/admin/setup.sh script on Debian and Fedora.
 If you are using another OS or there are some errors, try out the steps described in the `install.md` file.
+ * Make sure to create a config/imprint.html file containing your contact information.
  * The most common errros are listed in <a href="/faq_errors.md">faq_errors.md</a>.